Skip to Content

 We have problems with too much phosphorus in our waterways but at the same time phosphorus is a nutrient that we are running out of.
 Currently large amounts of money are spent on removing phosphorus from wastewater without considering how we might be able to reuse this resource.

 Imagine if algae could be 'triggered' on demand to suck up large quantities of phosphorus from domestic, agricultural and industrial effluents.
 Algae can at times store phosphorus but there's a catch - we don't know how to reliably trigger this phenomenon.
-This research will for the first time determine the environmental, process and biological conditions which 'trigger' phosphorus storage at an individual algal cell scale.
+This research determined the environmental, process and biological conditions which 'trigger' phosphorus storage at an individual algal cell scale.
+A new process was proposed and initial results look promising.

 This project is funded by the Marsden Fund.
 To see more about this project take a look at this episode of Global Radar (at about 19 minutes along)